-If you are an enforcement officer (i.e. the sheriff, a deputy sheriff or a bailiff of the court) for matters in the Brisbane or Ipswich Magistrates courts, you can use this online form to recover fees and expenses incurred in executing or attempting to execute an enforcement warrant in Queensland.
+If you are an enforcement officer (i.e. the sheriff, a deputy sheriff or a bailiff of the court) for matters in the Magistrates, District or Supreme Courts, you can use this online form to recover fees and expenses incurred in executing or attempting to execute an enforcement warrant in Queensland.

 As an enforcement officer, you must complete a report and submit it to the relevant Queensland court registry.
 This report tells the court registrar what action you’ve taken and what expenses you’ve incurred.

-This helps the registrar calculate the distribution of payments in relation to the recovery of a debt.
+This helps the registrar calculate the distribution of payments relating to the recovery of a debt.

 Expenses involved in the execution of an enforcement warrant can include:

 - seizure expenses, e.g. tow truck or removalist fees

 - the enforcement officer’s fees and expenses, e.g. telephone, travel and time.

 For more information on fees and expenses that are claimable, see Schedule 2 of the Uniform Civil Procedure (Fees) Regulation 2009.